code-pushup/cli/packages/cli/docs/custom-plugins.md

-# Integrating a plugin in the CLI
+# Integrating a custom plugin in the CLI

 One of the main features of Code PushUp is the ability to write custom plugins to track your own metrics.
 It enables you to implement nearly any kind of metric you want to track with minimum effort.
 In this section we will go through the steps to create a custom plugin and integrate it in your project.

-## Usage of a plugin in the core config
+## Setup the core config

 To start crafting custom plugins you need a minimum `code-pushup.config.(ts|js|mjs)` file maintaining a `plugins` property. property.

-Any plugin is registered in a core config object and can take potential options to configure its behaviour.
+All plugins are registered in a core config object and can take potential options to configure its behaviour.
-The following example shows where to register the plugin
+The following example shows where to register the plugin:

 ```typescript
 // code-pushup.config.ts